Union territory: History

 By the early 1970s, Manipur, Tripura, and Himachal Pradesh had become full-fledged states, and Chandigarh became a union territory.
-Another three (Dadra and Nagar Haveli and Daman and Diu and Puducherry) were formed from acquired territories that formerly belonged to non-British colonial powers (Portuguese India and French India, respectively).
+Another three (Dadra and Nagar Haveli, Daman and Diu and Puducherry) were formed from acquired territories that were formerly part of Portuguese India and French India.

 In August 2019, the Parliament of India passed Jammu and Kashmir Reorganisation Act, 2019.
 The act contains provisions to reconstitute the state of Jammu and Kashmir into two union territories, one to be eponymously called Jammu and Kashmir, and the other Ladakh on 31 October 2019.

 In November 2019, the Government of India introduced legislation to merge the union territories of Dadra and Nagar Haveli and Daman and Diu into a single union territory to be known as Dadra and Nagar Haveli and Daman and Diu.

 Administration

-The Parliament of India can pass a law to amend the constitution and provide a Legislature with elected Members and a Chief Minister for a union territory, as it has done for Delhi and Puducherry.
+The Parliament of India can pass a law to amend the constitution and provide a Legislature with elected Members and a Chief Minister for a union territory, as it has done for Delhi, Jammu and Kashmir and Puducherry.
 Generally, the President of India appoints an administrator or lieutenant governor for each UT.

-Delhi, Puducherry, Jammu, and Kashmir operate differently from the other five.
+Delhi, Puducherry, Jammu and Kashmir operate differently from the other five.
 They were given partial statehood and Delhi was redefined as the [National Capital Territory] (NCT) and incorporated into a larger area known as the National Capital Region (NCR).
-Delhi, Puducherry, Jammu, and Kashmir have an elected legislative assembly and an executive council of ministers with a partially state-like function.
+Delhi, Puducherry, Jammu and Kashmir have an elected legislative assembly and an executive council of ministers with a partially state-like function.

 Due to the existence of union territories, many critics have resolved India into a semi-federal nation, as the central and state governments each have their domains and territories of legislation.
 Union territories of India have special rights and status due to their constitutional formation and development.
 The status of "union territory" may be assigned to an Indian sub-jurisdiction for reasons such as safeguarding the rights of indigenous cultures, averting political turmoil related to matters of governance, and so on.
 These union territories could be changed to states in the future for more efficient administrative control.

 The Constitution does not stipulate how tax revenue is to be devolved to the union territories, unlike for the states.
 The fund's devolution to union territories by the union government has no criteria where all the revenue goes to the union government.
 Some union territories are provided more funds, while others are given less, arbitrarily by the union government.
 As union territories are directly ruled by the union government, some union territories get more funds from the union government than entitled on per capita and backwardness basis when compared to states.

 After the introduction of GST, UT-GST is applicable in union territories that do not have a legislative assembly.
-UT- GST is levied at par with the applicable state GST in the rest of the country which would eliminate the previous lower taxation in the union territories.
+UT-GST is levied at par with the applicable state GST in the rest of the country which would eliminate the previous lower taxation in the union territories.